iAintNoth/e-commerce-store-api/README.md

 The Simple Store is an API that allows users to view and purchase products, manage their shopping cart, place orders, and view order history.
 The application also supports features such as user authentication, product category management, advanced product search, order confirmation email sending, and internationalization.

+*This API is not complety finished, it's a demonstration project which can be used as a starting point with the right modifications*

 ## Key Features

 - **Product Display**: Users can view all available products in the store.